Lost Policy Finder

 If the requestor is not the designated beneficiary of the life insurance policy/certificate or the annuity contract/certificate, or an appropriately authorized representative of the beneficiary of the identified policy, contract or certificate, the insurer will attempt to locate and contact the beneficiary listed in the insurer’s records.
 Policy or contract proceeds, if any, are payable to the beneficiary of record.

-If I am the beneficiary on an identified policy, contract or certificate, what will I need to provide an insurer in order to receive payment?
+If I am the beneficiary, what will I need to provide a to receive payment?

 Insurers may require you to provide additional information or to complete additional paperwork in order to process any benefits.